practicalli/gitops/.github/pull_request_template.md

 - Avoid multiple changes across multiple files (raise an issue so we can discuss)
 - Avoid a long list of spelling or grammar corrections.
 These take too long to review and cherry pick.

 ## Submitting articles

 [Create an issue using the article template](https://github.com/practicalli/blog-content/issues/new?assignees=&labels=article&template=article.md&title=Suggested+article+title), providing as much detail as possible.

 ## Website design

 Suggestions about website design changes are most welcome, especially in terms of usability and accessibility.

 Please raise an issue so we can discuss changes first, especially changes related to aesthetics.

 ## Review process

-All pull requests are reviewed by @jr0cket and feedback provided, usually the same day but please be patient.
+All pull requests are reviewed by @practicalli-john and feedback provided, usually the same day but please be patient.